erdc/numexpr/README.txt

 Numexpr was initially written by David Cooke, and extended to more types by Tim Hochberg.
-Francesc Alted contributed support for booleans and for efficient strided and unaligned array operations.
+Francesc Alted contributed support for booleans and simple-precision floating point types and for efficient strided and unaligned array operations.
 Ivan Vilata contributed support for strings.
 Gregor Thalhammer implemented the support for Intel VML (Vector Math Library).

 License